 b.
 NASA uses the Capitalization Determination Form (CDF)(NASA Form 1739) as the method supporting PP&E capitalization determinations.
 NPR 9250.1 contains the criteria for capitalizing PP&E and is applicable to new acquisitions, fabrications, or modifications that meet the applicable capitalization threshold.

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This NPD is applicable to the Jet Propulsion Laboratory, contractors, grant recipients, and parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This NPD is applicable to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center, contractors, grant recipients, and parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 b.
 The unique WBS element requirement is not applicable to contracts awarded prior to October 1, 2007; however, the requirement is applicable to new work negotiated in modifications to existing contracts, unless a written waiver is received from the Agency Director of Financial Management.

 c.
 In this directive, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
 The terms: "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended, but not required, "will" denotes expected outcome, and "are/is" denotes descriptive material.